Code of Practice

 or

-• Properly store and contain automotive liquids and wastes ( Schedule M Section 3.0)
+• Safely store and contain automotive liquids and wastes (Schedule M Section 3.0)

-• Have a spill response plan posted ( Schedule M Section 4.0)
+• Have a spill response plan posted (Schedule M Section 4.0)

 • Keep a record of automotive liquid and solid wastes that are picked-up for disposal